He has just started to try his hand at fiction, enjoying some success, but aims to devote more time in that area.

 After nearly six years as news editor at IoM Newspapers, he left in May 2012.

-Later that year he teamed up with a new magazine, the Manx Advertiser, and he also does occasional freelance work for the UK national newspapers.
-He has just started to do some freelance PR work too, and you can find out more about his work at Paul Speller Media.
+Later that year he teamed up with a new magazine, the Manx Advertiser.
+He is now a columnist for Business365 magazine and continues to write as a freelancer for other publications.
+He also offers PR services and you find out more here. do some freelance PR work too, and you can find out more about his work at Paul Speller.

 He is married and has two sons.